orbulant/Hardware-Store-DAS/README.md

 # Hardware-Store-DAS
 A Command-Line Interface Hardware Store Inventory and Transaction System that utilizes data structure and algorithm

+This assignment was graded an A (GPA 3.7) by Asia Pacific University lecturers.
+A+ was not given due to the fact that we did not utilize other forms of data structures such as Trees, Graphs etc.

 ### Sample Screenshots

 1. Generics usage by having a Generic Node Type<br />